EliteStarServices/ClassicPress-Migration-Plugin/README.md

 - Adjust checks, notifications and information text as needed for CP v2
 - Warn that Migration requires Re-Install (reminder if you go back into the plugin)
 - Chat link changed from Slack to Zulip
-- Offer CP v1 & v2 current and one version back (unless no previous as with 2 right now)
+- Offer CP v1 & v2 current and one version back (unless no previous)
-- Offer WP current, 6.3.x and 4.9.x (4.9 offered only if running PHP 7)
+- Offer WP current, 6.2.x and 4.9.x (4.9 offered only if running PHP 7)
 - Offer release version if running CP migration version
 - Will not offer re-installation
 - Suggest a ClassicPress Default theme